Here’s Part 2 of the Science of Style!

 Here are some examples of what you’ll find in magazines and what you can learn from them:

-If you notice, he adds chinos as his bottom, rather than a pair of jeans or sweats, which balances the outfit out towards classy, but counteracts it with a pair of sneakers – not to mention without socks for a more relaxed look.
+If you notice, he adds chinos as his bottom, rather than a pair of jeans or sweats, which balances the outfit out towards classy.
+This could easily be counteracted with a pair of sneakers – not to mention without socks for a more relaxed summer look.

 Simple, right?
 By focusing your mind on analyzing the elements of an outfit, and asking yourself questions like “why was that put together?” you’re fashion sense will develop very quickly.